-Returns a Set view of the keys contained in this map.
+"Returns a Set view of the keys contained in this map.
 The set is backed by the map, so changes to the map are reflected in the set, and vice-versa.
-The set supports element removal, which removes the corresponding mapping from this map, via the Iterator.remove, Set.remove, removeAll, retainAll, and clear operations.
-It does not support the add or addAll operations.
+If the map is modified while an iteration over the set is in progress (except through the iterator's own remove operation), the results of the iteration are undefined.
+The set supports element removal, which removes the corresponding mapping from the map, via the Iterator.remove, Set.remove, removeAll, retainAll, and clear operations.
+It does not support the add or addAll operations."

-First, a string called "returnString" is created with the initial text "Exits: ".
+First, a string called returnString is created with the initial text "Exits: ".
 We will then add the exits to this string and finally return it.
 The names of the available exits are added by retrieving the set of keys from the HashMap of exits.
-We then iterate through the set of keys and in each iteration we add the key of the exit to the returnString.
+We then iterate through the set of keys and in each iteration we add the key of the exit to returnString.